Turkish football league system

 The Turkish football system is divided into the following leagues.

 Men

 Süper Lig

 Süper Lig is the highest level in the Turkish football league system and is operated by the TFF.

 Other professional divisions

-TFF 1.
-Lig, is the second highest level in the Turkish football league system and is also operated by the TFF.
+The TFF 1.
+Lig is the second highest level in the Turkish football league system and is operated by the TFF.

 The TFF 2.
 Lig is the third highest level in the Turkish football league system and is operated by the TFF.

 The TFF 3.
 Lig is the fourth highest level in the Turkish football league system and is operated by the TFF.